Tomaz612/SIEM-Honeypot-Sentinel-Lab/README.md

 ---

-- We can now query the Log Analytics Workspace using KQL
+- The Log Analytics Workspace can now be queried using KQL.
-  - Start by querying all Security Events:
+  - Start by querying all Security Events.
-  - At this stage, no logs are present yet
+  - At this stage, no logs are present.

 ![No Logs](images/no-logs.png)